DrJosh9000/saebr/README.md

 # saebr (Simple App Engine Blog Renderer)

-The engine underlying my blog.
+The engine I wrote that used to power my blog.
 Could be used as a CMS?
 Maybe!

+("Used to"? well...
+I went back to using Hugo.
+It got better.)

 ## Usage